What is a cookie

 Changes

-If we ever introduce additional cookies (for example, an opt-in analytics tool with full transparency about what it tracks), we will update this page first and prompt you for consent before any non-essential cookie is set on your browser.
+If we introduce additional cookies beyond those listed above, we will update this page and prompt you for consent before any new non-essential cookie is set on your browser.